 That means once you arrive in the country, all you have to do is head to an Oxxo or 7-11 to top up your Mexico SIM card.

 This particular SIM card comes ready to top up.
-It costs $17, which is about $5 more expensive than you would pay if you were to purchase it once you arrive in Mexico.
+It costs $17, which is $5 more expensive than you would pay if you were to purchase it once you arrive in Mexico.
+However, it means as soon as you land in Mexico, you can top it up without a problem.

-This SIM card comes with 3 GB worth of data on it.
-It includes free calls and texts within Mexico as well as free use of Whatsapp, Facebook, Twitter, and Instagram without tapping into your data usage.
+This SIM card comes with 4 GB worth of data on it.
+It includes free calls and texts within Mexico.
+This is valid for 30 days from the date of activation.

 All of those Amazon purchases come with a normal, micro, and nano-chip, so you don’t have to stress too much about purchasing the correct one when ordering online.

-Getting a Mexican SIM Card Once You Arrive in Mexico
+Getting a SIM Card in Mexico Once You Arrive

 If you aren’t in a rush to get a Mexico SIM card until you arrive in the country (or you’re already here), then the best place to grab a cheap SIM card is either Oxxo or 7-11.

 Simply go into your nearest Oxxo or 7-11 and ask for a Telcel chip (not a SIM, they call it a chip in most places in Mexico).
-You may have to specify.
+You may have to specify or show them what you mean on your phone if they don’t speak English.

-If you are arriving in the country at the Mexico City airport, you can actually go straight to the Telcel shop which is located on the second floor (or first floor if you class the bottom floor as ground) of Terminal 1.
+If you are arriving in the country at the Mexico City airport, you can actually go straight to the Telcel shop which is located on the second floor (or first floor if you class the bottom floor as ground like they do in Mexico) of Terminal 1.

-It’s located up the escalator between the domestic and international area.
+It’s located up the escalator between the domestic and international areas.
 If you can’t find it, just ask someone.

 If you go there, they will set it all up for you and ask you what sort of top-up you want.
 They may ask for your ID to set it up, which they don’t do if you purchase it in Oxxo or 7-11.

 Make sure wherever you buy it, that the card has been activated.
-You’ll struggle to activate the Mexican SIM card on your own if you don’t speak much Spanish.
+You may struggle to activate the Mexican SIM card on your own if you don’t speak much Spanish.
+Again, Google Translate will be your best friend.

-How to Top Up a Mexican SIM Card
+How to Top Up a SIM Card in Mexico

 Topping up a SIM Card is even easier than purchasing one, even if you don’t know a ton of Spanish.